Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Recursive Entropy: General Case

-Thus far, we have treated each random variable on the same hierarchy, and it is natural to do so as the Shannon entropy is symmetric under permutation of the arguments.
-However, it is sometimes useful to consider one or more random variables hierarchically.
+Sometimes it is useful to consider one or more random variables hierarchically.
 That is, to treat some random variables as superior to others, and examine the entropy that remains when their outcomes are fixed.
-To do this, let $K$ be a random variable with probability mass function $p(k)$, where $\sum_{k \in \mathcal{K}} p(k) = 1$. \begin{definition} The entropy within a given configuration $k$, called the \emph{intra-configurational entropy} is defined as
+To do this, let $K$ be a random variable with probability mass function $p(k)$, where $\sum_{k \in \mathcal{K}} p(k) = 1$. \begin{definition*} The entropy within a given configuration $k$, called the \emph{intra-configurational entropy}, is defined as

-\end{definition} In this way, we can treat $K$ as superior to the other random variables $X$, and all the fully-constrained $X$-configurations are grouped by the outcomes $k$.
-However, note that the groups need not form a partition of the fully-constrained configurations, contrasting with Section \ref{sec:intuition}, since different $k$ values may assign nonzero probability to the same $X$-configuration.
+\end{definition*} In this way, we can treat $K$ as superior to the other random variables $X$, and all the fully-constrained $X$-configurations are grouped by the outcomes $k$.
+However, note that the groups need not form a partition of the fully-constrained configurations, contrasting with Section \ref{sec:intuition}, since different $k$ values may assign a non-zero probability to the same $X$-configuration.

-We are now ready to prove our third version of the chain rule for the case of multiscale entropy. \begin{theorem}[Recursive property] The entropy of $n+1$ random variables may be expressed recursively as
+Here we present the following proof of the recursive property. \begin{theorem*}[Recursive property] The entropy of $n+1$ random variables may be expressed recursively as

 For convenience, we may define $p_k = p(k)$ and write the sum over $k \in \mathcal{K}$ simply as $\sum_k$: